xuduoyun781/book-narrator/frontend/README.md

 ## Required Services Before Running the Frontend

-Before using the frontend, make sure the backend and local Agent service are running.
+Before using the frontend, make sure the local Gemma 4 model runtime, Agent service, and backend service are running.

+---

-### 1. Start the local Gemma 4 model runtime
+### 1. Start the Local Gemma 4 Model Runtime

 If using Ollama:

 ```bash
 ollama serve
 ```

+If Ollama is already running in the background, this step may not be necessary.

 Make sure the model exists: